robisim74/qwik-speak/docs/tutorial-routing.md

   );
 });
 ```
-`changeLocale` function by Qwik Speak is responsible for the language change.
+`changeLocale` function by Qwik Speak is responsible for the language change, and it falls back to the default locale if the new locale is not in `supportedLocales`.
 Then we store the locale in a cookie (which we handled in layout) and replace the language in the URL, using the Qwik City navigation API, therefore without reloading the page.

 > As an alternative you could avoid calling `changeLocale` and updating the URL - you could just navigate directly to the new localized URL.